bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

-# Getting Started with LIS on NCCS Discover
+# LISF on NCCS Discover - Quick Start Guide

-This document provides information to get new users/contributors to LIS up and running on NASA's [Discover](https://www.nccs.nasa.gov/systems/discover) high-performance computing environment.
+This document provides information to get new users/contributors to LISF up and running on NASA's [Discover](https://www.nccs.nasa.gov/systems/discover) high-performance computing environment.

 If you are new to Discover, there  the [user information](https://www.nccs.nasa.gov/nccs-users/), [instructional videos](https://www.nccs.nasa.gov/nccs-users/instructional/instructional-videos), and [brown bag presentations](https://www.nccs.nasa.gov/nccs-users/user-events/brown-bag-sessions) available on the NCCS website.